Edrusb/HPCM-VM/doc/6-multibmc.md

 ---- TO BE ADDED ---

 # Integration with HPCM
-In the rest of this page we will determine the modifications to add to our VM template in HPCM configuration in order to leverage the vBMC addition we did for the compute03 VM.
+In the rest of this page we will determine the modifications to add to HPCM in order to leverage the vBMC addition we did for the tree additional VMs we created from compute03.

 ## Multibmc configuration